 Host on Vercel

-Host your site on Vercel.
+Host your project on Vercel.

 Use these instructions to enable continuous deployment from a GitHub repository.
-The same general steps apply if you are using Bitbucket or GitLab for version control.
+The same general steps apply for other Git providers such as GitLab or Bitbucket.

 Do not commit the contents of the publishDir directory to your repository.
 Hugo recreates this directory when you build your project.